illinois-cs498gd/illinois-cs498gd.github.io/_assignments/project.md

 ## Alpha (30% of project grade)
 **Due date: 11:59 PM December 1**

 The alpha is a demo of the work you have done so far.
 It should be a version of your game with at least the core gameplay completed and playable.

-The deliverables for alpha is the code for your project and a video walking us through your core gameplay and any other features/content you have completed so far.
-You should also submit an updated version of your discovery documents with any changes you might have made during developement.
+The deliverables for alpha are the code for your project and a video walking us through your core gameplay and any other features/content you have completed so far.
+You should also submit an updated version of your discovery documents with any changes you might have made during development.

 You will be graded on:
 - How well you have completed your core gameplay